paucls/angular2-jspm-es6-seed/README.md

 ## Running

-To run the project use the command below
+To run the project in development mode use the command below

     gulp

-This will build everything and watch for changes.
-A browser should open at the address http://localhost:3000
+This command will watch for changes and reload the browser automagically

 ## Testing
 To run the tests use the command below